 Really Simple SSL requires a valid SSL certificate to migrate your website to https.
 If your website does not have an SSL certificate, you will be shown the following warning message:

-If you see this notice, please first click on the ‘Reload over https’ button.
+If you see this notice, please click on the ‘Reload over https’ button.
 If this doesn’t work, your site likely uses an invalid SSL certificate.
 You can test your certificate by entering your domain here: https://ssllabs.com/ssltest.
-If you don’t get at least a B rating when you scan your site you probably don’t have a valid SSL certificate yet.
+If you don’t get at least a B rating when you scan your site, you probably don’t have a valid SSL certificate yet.
 A valid SSL certificate is required for Really Simple SSL to work.

 - FTP/file manager access

 How to install a free SSL certificate using SSL Zen

 Using SSL Zen – Step 1